ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_1/README.md

 		}
 	});

-All CKEditor plugins are created by using the CKEDITOR.plugins.add function.
+All CKEditor plugins are created by using the {@linkapi CKEDITOR.plugins.add CKEDITOR.plugins.add} function.
-This function should contain the plugin name &mdash; `'abbr'` &mdash; and the plugin logic placed inside the CKEDITOR.pluginDefinition.init function that is called upon the initialization of the editor instance.
+This function should contain the plugin name &mdash; `'abbr'` &mdash; and the plugin logic placed inside the {@linkapi CKEDITOR.pluginDefinition.init CKEDITOR.pluginDefinition.init} function that is called upon the initialization of the editor instance.

 Additionally, as we are going to define a toolbar button, the `icons` property is set, including the name of the icon file (important: matching the **button name**, in lowercase).